Mean Corpuscular Hemoglobin Concentration (MCHC)

 The MCHC test is included in a complete blood count (CBC), and it is often reviewed with the full red cell panel.
 A Mean Corpuscular Hemoglobin Concentration test helps show how red blood cell size and hemoglobin content fit together alongside MCV, MCH, hematocrit (Hct), hemoglobin (Hgb), and red blood cell count (RBC).
 It is commonly measured during routine blood work and in follow-up testing when the CBC is being reviewed as a whole.
 Mean Corpuscular Hemoglobin Concentration on a blood test adds another layer to the red cell picture.

-Already have your Mean Corpuscular Hemoglobin Concentration results?
+See your Mean Corpuscular Hemoglobin Concentration on one timeline.

 | Group | Range | Unit |